Protected space is the size of the total protected data on all clients prior to compression and deduplication.

-ReFS, Reiser4, and Windows Storage Pools are not supported, and thus are not subject to the protected space calculation.
-ZFS and UFS were not tested.
+Windows Storage Spaces, Reiser4, and ReFS are not supported, and thus are not subject to the protected space calculation.
+ZFS was not tested.

 To view the protected space for the entire CFA, sign in to the Infrascale Dashboard, and then go to Manage › DR Sites & Appliances (see the Protected Primary and Protected Secondary columns).